finger563/CS283Project/README.md

 ----
  * Use mouse movement for camera rotation
  * Finish MOVE server/client implementations w.r.t player/object headings
+ * Figure out bug with client Dummy_Event_Handler timeout callback not actually being called.
+   * This would simplify the messages sent over the network
+   * And allow clients to update their own objects without interference from the server.
  * Collision detection
  * Physics (for jumping)
  * Build world